(estimated date when Bitcoin reward halving will happen)

 Bitcoin halving is a big deal in BTC and crypto circles.
 However, there’s no direct connection between Bitcoin halving and Bitcoin price.

-In other words, the Bitcoin market is a market for itself, and no one can predict Bitcoin price with 100% certainty.
+In other words, the Bitcoin market is a market for itself, and no one can predict the Bitcoin price with 100% certainty.

 Still, logic and history can be applied to Bitcoin halving and certain conclusions can be drawn.